 We are using intercultural communication theory to create and test a new approach to science communication training to amplify and support the science communication efforts of pre-tenure faculty who self-identify as racial and ethnic minorities, particularly those who study environmental and energy issues.
 We hope to change the status quo in science communication training through collaborations with national partner organizations like the SciComm Trainers Network to incorporate intercultural and multicultural communication considerations in their curricula and training efforts.

-Expected Outcomes
+Outcomes

-Over the course of the 5-year program, we expect:
+Over the course of the program, we:

 Team